 Does having a car make a difference on Terceira when the weather is unstable?

 Yes.
-With a car, it is much easier to adapt the day and move quickly to the macro-area of the island with better conditions.
+With a car, it is much easier to adapt to the day and move quickly to the area of the island with better conditions.

 Is the goal of this page to provide a weather forecast?

 Not exactly.
-The goal is to help you interpret the island better and make smarter decisions based on the logic of Terceira’s different areas, combining forecast, warnings and a practical reading of the day.
+The goal is to help you interpret the island better and make smarter decisions based on the logic of Terceira’s different areas, combining forecasts, warnings, and a practical reading of the day.